jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 The kinetoscope was like a vending machine for movies.
 Customers looked through a peep hole to see clips of boxing matches or dance routines.
 It was a popular noveltly, kinda like GIFs on Instagram.
 Edison owned the patents and created the New Jersey based Motion Picture Patent Corporation (MPPC) to make sure everyone in the young movie industry paid their dues.

 After a few years of MPPC's interference and legal threats, in what amounted to shakedowns, movie companies moved to Los Angeles to get away.
-And as new projector technology came, MPPC lost its patent monopoly anyway, and the movie industry was free to grow in LA's good weather, cheap land, and no stiffling East Coast corporate hierachies.
+As new projector technology came, MPPC lost its patent monopoly anyway.
+The movie industry was free to grow in LA's good weather, cheap land, and no stiffling East Coast corporate hierarchies.

 And best yet technology kept improving.
 New projectors could show movies on huge screens.
 Although reels weren't long enough yet to show long movies.
 With the new projectors, movie theaters called Nickelodeons (because admission cost a nickel) opened up across the country.
-The movies were still novelties, showing exotic animals, news reels, or sports highlights, but getting better.
-Kind of like YouTube videos instead of GIFs.
+The movies were still novelties, showing exotic animals, news reels, or sports highlights, but getting better, like Instagram stories, instead of GIFs.

 By the 1920's film reels were long enough to show three act stories.
-Sound still wasn't synched with film.
-Instead movies had subtitled dialogue and theatres used live music bands to communicate plot points.
+Although sound still wasn't synched with film, so movies had subtitled dialogue and theatres used live music bands to communicate emotions.

 In 1927 film was finally synchronized with sound, giving movies dialogue and music.
 For the first time in history, full stories were not limited to a physical theatre.
 Any movie theatre in the world could show any story.
 A new storytelling tool was thus created.

-The people certainly felt movie majic.
-No longer a novelty, the movies were like Netflix, and attracted millions every week.
+Like Instagram or Netflix popularity today, the people certainly felt the magic of good storytelling, and the majic of needing the theatre.
+No longer a novelty, the movies attracted millions every week.
 American industry rushed to control the booming industry.
 American culture was told on the silver screen.
 Leading actors became cultural icons.
 The industry exploded with profits.
 Although the people controlled none of it, their interest and loyalty made it happen one movie ticket at a time

 Of course, all the technology that made the movie industry so rich and powerful was physical.
 Data storage, transport, and viewing was physical film, light projectors, and delivery trucks.

 This didn't change until a new tool was born in 1948.
 Televisions used a different mixture of technologies.
 Huge magnetic tape reels stored content.
 Radio transmitted content over the airwaves.
-And televisions recieved the transmissions and displayed the content on tube televisions.
+And televisions recieved the transmissions, and displayed the content on tube televisions.

 Broadcasts television companies like NBC, ABC, and CBS, now competed with movie theatres.
 TV story quality wasn't as good, but the convenience was huge; especially as Americans slowly moved away from the cities packed with movie theatres into the suburbs packed with TV's.

 From the 1950's to the early 1980's nothing much changed in the entertainment industry.
 Movies and television got better technologies.
 Film reels got clearer, color, and widescreen.
 Likewise, televisions got bigger and bandwidth improved with cable.
 But no new tools were created.
 The people still couldn't choose or produce their own content.

 Then came new tools.
-The magentic tapes databases broadcasters used got small enough to make home video cassette recorder (VCR).
+The magentic tapes databases that stored TV broadcasters content, got small enough to make home video cassette recorder (VCR).
 VCR's cut out the broadcaster, who of course sued the manufacturer Sony for letting people break the rules and "time shift" television shows.
 The case ended up in the Supreme Court in 1984.

-In a 5-4 vote, the extras were free to add the VCR to their cyborgology.
-The power to record and watch videos was distributed to the people.
-Of course VCRs, home cameras, and renting movies became very popular in the late 1980's.
+In a 5-4 vote the power to record and watch videos was distributed to the people; the extras were free to add the VCR to their cyborgology.
+VCRs, home cameras, and renting movies became very popular in the late 1980's.
 The most successful video rental company took the name "Blockbuster", the common term for popular movies.
-The entertainment industry forgot about its objections, and gladly put its content on Blockbuster's busy shelves.
+The entertainment industry quickly forgot about its VCR objections, and gladly put its content on Blockbuster's busy shelves.

-Home entertainment kept getting better.
+Home entertainment tools kept getting better.
 In the late 1990's came DVD's and flatscreen televisions.
 DVD's were more advanced CD's, and worked similar to videotapes, except they were digital.
 Meaning data was stored as "1 or 0".
 Plasma or LCD flatscreens televisions were much bigger then tube televisions, and since they were digital too, they were High Definition.

 Even more people rushed to upgrade their cyborgology with DVD's and home theatres.
-Blockbuster rental stores got even more packed.
-And people started buying hundreds of DVD's for home libraries.
+Blockbuster rental stores were even busier, especially as people started buying hundreds of DVD's for home libraries.
 The entertainment industry loved it.
-They didn't even care movie theatre attendence dropped heavily.
+They didn't even care movie theatre attendence dropped heavily and many went banktrupt.
 In fact, they started to use theatres as marketing hype.
 The money was in DVD sales.

-Movie theatres struggled because of DVD.
-Studio's are not allowed to own or even coordinate with movie theatres.
-It was a rule made in 1948 called the Parmount Consent Degrees.
-It's the reason why a movie ticket and popcorn are so expensive.
-Studio's get 80% of the former and theatres live on the latter.

-It's also why the studio's loved DVD sales, because they kept most of it themselves.
-Yet they didn't notice, that the data transmission, data storage, and data viewing technologies that of the movie industry was was now almost entirely digital.
+Yet they didn't notice, that the data transmission, data storage, and data viewing technologies of the movie industry was now almost entirely digital.

 Except movie distribution.
 People still had to drive to pick up their DVD's or visit a movie theatre.
 Hence, people still needed to concentrate around movie theatres, rental stores, or TV guides (i.e. the castles with gatekeepers), to acccess their digital data.